pacs-course/pacs-examples/Examples/src/Utilities/README.md

     make
     make install

-to install them. `make` will produce both a dynamic and a static library, called `libpacs.so` and `libpacs.a`, respectively. `make install` installs the header files in `PACS_ROOT/include` and the libraries into `PACS_ROOT/lib`.
+to install Alessandro Coclite and Armando Coco	them. `make` will produce both a dynamic and a static library, called `libpacs.so` and `libpacs.a`, respectively. `make install` installs the header files in `PACS_ROOT/include` and the libraries into `PACS_ROOT/lib`.
 Use `make DEBUG=no` if you want the library code to be optimised.

 After you have installed the libraries you can run